SamFu1113/K3s-CodiMD/README.md

 # K3s & CodiMD

-## What is this project
+## What is the project mainly about

 - This project consists of two parts.
 The first part help me get familiar with Dockerfile and how to install K3s.
 - While I deployed the CodiMD servie using K8s in the second part.
 I used several yaml files to accomplish the task.

-## What is K3s
-- K3s is a highly available, certified Kubernetes distribution designed for production workloads in unattended, resource-constrained, remote locations or inside IoT appliances.

 ## What is the project goal